fbpx

 How to Obtain Your Laos Visa

-Are you headed to Laos on a Boundless Journeys private tour?
-Thinking of adding Laos to your Vietnam, Myanmar, or Bhutan trip?
+Are you going on a Boundless Journeys Laos hiking tour?
+Or perhaps thinking of adding as top in Laos to your Bhutan, Myanmar, or Vietnam tour?
 If so, you probably already know that you need a visa upon arrival.
 On my recent trip to Laos, I noticed a lack of signs in the border control area of the airport.
 Everyone just looked around wondering what to do and just followed the person in front of them.
 While this process seemed to work just fine, if you’re like me, you like to have all the information and know what you’re doing ahead of time, and at Boundless Journeys, we want you to have as much information as possible when you travel with us.

 IMG_5378 - Copy (1920x1440)What you need: As of January 2017, you’ll need at least $36 USD for US citizens and 1 passport photo, but double check the visa cost with your nearest Lao embassy at the time you travel.